 What Kind of Truck Accident Cases do You Accept to Represent in New York?

-The personal injury lawyers at Friedman & Simon, L.L.P. handle all types of New York truck accident cases, including those caused by:
+Our personal injury lawyers at Friedman & Simon, L.L.P., handle all types of truck accident cases in New York, including cases involving accidents caused by:

 - Driver impairment